 The web address for McLaren Health Plan and McLaren Health Plan Community is McLarenHealthPlan.org.
-You will find useful information on our website, such as: Rights and Responsibilities, our Privacy Notice, Provider Directories, Healthy Reminders, a List of Services Covered by McLaren, What to Do When You Need a Medication, Information on Our Quality Programs, Clinical Practice Guidelines and much more.
+You will find useful information on our website, such as: Rights and Responsibilities; our Privacy Notice; provider directories; healthy reminders; a list of services covered by McLaren; what to do when you need a medication; information about our quality programs; Clinical Practice Guidelines, and much more.
 Visit us today!